-Overall, the Fund's investments generated a small negative return of 1.89% against a benchmark of -4.36% due to the current economic climate.
+Overall, the Fund's investments generated a return of 8.96% against a benchmark of 7.58%.
 There has also been a strategical shift with the move into alternative assets and a focus on diversification.
 Information on investment performance is provided by the Fund's custodian, Northern Trust.